grifart/phpstan-latte/readme.md

 }
 ````

-This would be easy if we would be able to use functional approach.
+This would be easy if we would be able to use functional approach (esp. type-safe closing of fn parameter).
 In PHP this is not possible.

 So I ended up with following proposal.
 Each .latte file will have one `View` file which will declare variables used in global space of this template.